ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 ## Create the user interface

-Now that the guts of our synthsizer is ready, let's create the user interface that will allow to manipulate its different params, i.e. `amDepth`, `amFrequency`, `carrierFrequency`.
+Now that the guts of our synthesizer is ready, let's create the user interface that will allow to manipulate its different params, i.e. `amDepth`, `amFrequency`, `carrierFrequency`.

 To that end we will use the two libraries that are imported on the top of our file: